-No member of the Board of Directors shall join in discussions related to or cast a vote on the provision of services by that member (or any organization which that member directly represents) or vote on any matter that would provide direct financial benefit to that member or those organizations.
-Contracts awarded to a related party organization must also be submitted to CareerSource Florida for approval.
+No member of the Board of Directors shall join in discussions related to or cast a vote on the provision of services by that member (or any organization which that member directly represents) or vote on any matter that would provide direct financial benefit to that member or those organizations (Section 141(f) of PL 97-300).
+Contracts awarded to a related party organization must also be submitted to Florida Commerce for approval.